Black Friday this year is 24th November. Love it or hate it, it's hard not to be tempted to scour the internet for a deal.

 There is another way to put your hard-earned police pay to good use - one that could have benefits for you for years to come.

 Saving little and often is not just a good habit; if you invest with Metfriendly, your tax-free savings can also attract additional bonuses and steady returns.
-We've been helping members of the Metropolitan Police Service save for more than 126 years.
+We've been helping members of the Metropolitan Police Service save for 130 years.

-If you or your kids are aged under 40 it's always worth finding out more about the Lifetime ISA, whether it's to fund a deposit on your first home or topping up a retirement fund.
+If you or your kids are aged under 40 it's always worth finding out more about the Lifetime ISA, whether it's to fund a deposit on a first home or topping up a retirement fund.
 Why?
-Because the government adds a 25% bonus to whatever you save.
+Because the Government adds a 25% bonus to whatever you save.

 Take a look if you already have a lump sum saved and you want to invest it all at once.
 Then, once you've used up your annual ISA allowance, you could invest the remainder into our With Profit Bond - a medium to low-risk investment that looks to deliver steady, competitive returns.